stackevo/spudreq/draft-trammell-spud-req.md

 a "5-tuple ICMP" for error messages which should be application-visible; these would traverse NATs in the same way as the traffic related to it, and be deliverable to the application with appropriate tube information.

+Link-layer characteristics of use to the transport layer (e.g., whether a high-transient-delay, highly-buffered link such as LTE is present on the path) could also be signaled using this path-to-endpoint facility.

 # Functional Requirements